Skip to Main Content

 Typically, anaphylaxis will occur in dogs very shortly after their vaccine has been administered, but it's important to remember that this may occur up to 48 hours after their vaccine.

-If your dog shows symptoms of anaphylaxis following their shots, call your vet immediately or contact your emergency veterinary clinic.
+If your dog shows symptoms of anaphylaxis following their shots, call your vet immediately or contact an emergency veterinary clinic.

 Preventing Reactions to Vaccines